Deepfake porn could be a growing problem amid AI race

 The more she spoke out, she said, the more the problem escalated.
 Some people even told her the way she dressed and posted images on social media contributed to the harassment — essentially blaming her for the images instead of the creators.

-Eventually, Martin turned her attention towards legislation, advocating for a national law in Australia that would fine companies 555,000 Australian dollars ($370,706) if they don't comply with removal notices for such content from online safety regulators.
+Eventually, Martin turned her attention toward legislation, advocating for a national law in Australia that would fine companies 555,000 Australian dollars ($370,706) if they didn’t comply with removal notices for such content from online safety regulators.

 But governing the internet is next to impossible when countries have their own laws for content that's sometimes made halfway around the world.
 Martin, currently an attorney and legal researcher at the University of Western Australia, says she believes the problem has to be controlled through some sort of global solution.